More Slideshows from eMedicineHealth

 Other Treatments for Rheumatoid Arthritis (cont.)

-- Inflammation of the lining of the heart and/or lungs may require high doses of oral cortisone.
+- Inflammation of the lung lining (pleuritis) or the lungs themselves may require treatment with corticosteroids.

 Why Are Rest and Exercise Important?